ootbingo/oot-bingo-generator/doc/SYNERGY_CALCULATION.md

 ## Filtering synergies

-## Filtering unified type synergies
+### Filtering unified type synergies

-Now it's time for the generator to apply the **synergy filters**.
+Now it's time for the generator to decide which of the synergy values are relevant to keep, by applying the **synergy filters**.
 The [balancing doc](/doc/BALANCING.md) describes in detail what they do, but in short: each synergy category has a filter which determines what synergy values are relevant.
 Almost all categories use the same standard filter which removes the highest value from the list (`min -1`), but some use other filters.

-The function `filterTypeSynergies()` takes the `unifiedTypeSynergies` and transforms each list based on the corresponding synergy filter.
-The property `synergyFilters` of the `SynergyCalculator` class contains all the synergy categories that have a non-standard filter:
+The function `filterTypeSynergies()` takes the [`unifiedTypeSynergies`](#unifying-subtype-synergies) and transforms each list based on the corresponding synergy filter.
+The property `synergyFilters` class contains all the synergy categories that have a non-standard filter:

 ```ts
  const synergyFilters = {